ruslan-bikkinin/code-push/cli/README.md

 A: Your update will be rejected.
 To fix this you should simply release a new update signed with correct private key.

-Q: I've forgotten to configure a public key for my application and released unsigned update.
+Q: I've forgotten to configure a public key for my application and released signed update.
 What is going to happen?

 A: Signature verification will be skipped and a warning will be written to the application log.